Dallas Cowboys News: Team Made Offer For Seahawks Earl Thomas, But It Wasn’t Good Enough

 The ultimate belief is that Thomas is going to continue being disgruntled and that is never a good thing for any locker room.
 As the trading deadline of Oct.
 30, 2018, gets closer, it could become evident that Thomas is still available in a trade and that is when the Cowboys may step in again.

-A possible trade for safety Earl Thomas is still quite possible to happen and before the trade deadline comes about this season.
+A trade for safety Earl Thomas is still quite possible to happen and before the trade deadline comes about this season.
 The Seattle Seahawks hate to lose such a talented defensive back as the iconic “Legion of Boom” has already been pretty much decimated, but it’s obvious they are playing hardball with a new deal.
 That being known, the Dallas Cowboys will be more than happy to wait until it is time to strike once again.